Sometimes our cats get messy, especially if you have a curious cat who likes to jump on counters and knock things over.

 Similar to a post I wrote before about whether you can use dog shampoo on cats, let’s cover the non-pet specific soaps you can use on your kitty!

-The main precaution before using any product (or anything in general with pets) is making sure that the products are made out of the most basic ingredients.
-This will help ensure that the product does not contain chemicals that are lethal to your pets.
+The main precaution before using or anything in general with pets) is making sure that the products are made out of the most basic/natural ingredients.
+This will help ensure that the product does not contain harsh chemicals that are lethal to your pets.

 That being said, some shampoos/soaps, specifically some of the ones made for dogs are actually toxic to cats because of ingredients like peppermint, lavender, tea tree, jojoba, and glycerin.

 Remember, like humans, cats will absorb these products through their skin, and even after being rinsed they may still have some of the products on their coat.
 If left on your cat’s skin or fur, cats may lick some of the product and may become ill.
 You want to be very, very safe when using non-pet specific products!

 Human Shampoos (Specifically Baby Shampoo)